-Suzanne Muchin is a Clinical Associate Professor in the Kellogg Architectures of Collaboration Initiative (KACI), where she teaches Selling Yourself and Your Ideas.
-She is a featured lecturer in New Venture and entrepreneurship courses at Kellogg, Women's Leadership Seminar, and a lecturer and mentor for the Zell Fellows Program, a selective venture accelerator program designed to help student entrepreneurs successfully launch new businesses.
-She and her "wonder twin" Professor Craig Wortmann also offer the Life Hacks workshop, and Suzanne (being Kellogg's most outspoken introvert) also offers her workshop on Selling Yourself: Introverts Edition.
+Suzanne Muchin is an award-winning Clinical Associate Professor in Kellogg’s Leadership Development Communications (LDEV), where she teaches Selling Yourself and Your Ideas, Women’s Leadership Seminar, and is a featured lecturer in New Venture and entrepreneurship courses at Kellogg.
+She and Professor Craig Wortmann also offer the Life Hacks workshop, and Suzanne (being Kellogg's most outspoken introvert) also offers her workshop on Selling Yourself: Introverts Edition.

 Outside of Kellogg, she is the co-founder of Bonfire, a talent development accelerator for the rising generation of women in the workplace.
 With her long-time business partner (and Bonfire co-founder), Rachel Bellow, Suzanne is also the host of the popular podcast on work and your life: The Bonfire Podcast.

 Before launching Bonfire, Suzanne was a founding partner and lead strategist of Mind + Matter Studio, and a founder of Frequency540, a strategic communications agency that acquired her first brand strategy firm, ROI Ventures (Return on Inspiration).
 With Rachel, Suzanne launched and developed ROI Ventures’ incubator (Return on Inspiration Labs, LLC) and its media arm (ROI Distributed, LLC).
 She was inducted into the Chicago Entrepreneur Hall of Fame in 2012 for these ventures.